dsheiko/HTML5-Form-Shim/README.md

 * The project site: https://github.com/dsheiko/HTML5-Form-Shim
 * The demo site: http://demo.dsheiko.com/html5formshim/

-That is a jQuery plugin, which emulates HTML5 Form behavior on the legacy browsers.
-So it claims to solve both weaknesses of HTML5 Form: support on legacy browsers and attached-widget implementations heterogeneity among layout engines (browsers).
-If you care about design consistency of your application, you will make sure that UI components look more or less alike on different browsers.
-However you would hardly able to re-style built-in on-submit tooltips, date-picker, color-picker and others.
-With this plugin you may just force it to substitute browser native HTML5 Form API and, therefore, have all the attached UI components always in the same style.
+That is a jQuery plugin, which brings [HTML5 Form](http://www.w3.org/TR/html5/forms.html) support on legacy browsers and allow to extend HTML5 Form on new ones.
+Different browsers provide different look&feel for the form elements.
+However you would hardly able to re-style bubble validation messages , date-picker, color-picker and others.
+With this plugin you may intercept browser native HTML5 Form API control and, therefore, have all the attached UI components always in the same style.
+Besides, you can have own validation messaging (e.g. showing messages next to the field instead using tooltips).

 ### How to use
 To enable the shim you simply have to include jQuery and this plugin.